-- Do not feed dead lambs or kids of any age to your dogs or allow coyotes to eat them. - Do not feed any part of a slaughtered goat or sheep to your dogs.
-Bury it or burn it.
-If you compost, make sure that no animals dig up what you buried.
-Make the compost pile dog proof. - Worm your dogs, all dogs (including pets), at least every two months with a praziquantal based wormer.
-Either use Drontal Plus or Droncit tablets.
-Guardian dogs can be very difficult to get pills into; you can grind the pills up and mix them into canned dog food.
-Make sure that you see the dog swallow the wormer and that he does not spit the pill out.
-Guardian dogs in particular can be very suspicious and difficult to worm. - It takes seven weeks for this tapeworm to develop in the dog, so worming the guard dog monthly is necessary. - Do not let any dog onto your farm that has not been properly dewormed.
+- Guardian dogs can be very difficult to get pills into; you can grind the pills up and mix them into canned dog food.
+Make sure that you see the dog swallow the dewormer and that he does not spit the pill out.
+Guardian dogs in particular can be very suspicious and difficult to deworm. - It takes seven weeks for this tapeworm to develop in the dog, so deworming the guard dog every two months is recommended. • Do not let any dog onto your farm that has not been properly dewormed.
 Make sure that you know what product was used and when it was last given.